 As a part of Climate Action 2050 Plan, Milwaukee County asked residents about their perspectives on climate vulnerabilities, including extreme temperatures.
 Community survey respondents display a significant lack of confidence in Milwaukee County's ability to protect its vulnerable populations in the face of extreme weather.
 As climate change continues to affect Milwaukee County, it is important to understand the ways in which extreme heat events can impact various aspects of daily life, especially for the vulnerable.
 For example, many community survey respondents shared experiences of their children's schools closing due to insufficient heating and cooling systems.
-From education to public health to parks and recreation, heatwaves and extreme temperatures can lead to a range of challenges and potential risks for local communities.
+Through community workshop discussion, it became evident that insufficient air conditioning systems across the County have impacted residents, largely in schools and in their homes.
+From education to public health to parks and recreation, heat waves and extreme temperatures can lead to a range of challenges and potential risks for local communities.

-Extreme heat is a significant threat to human health, with both direct and indirect impacts on physical and mental well-being.
-Extreme heat hazards can cause acute increases in mortality and morbidity, and are particularly
+Extreme heat is a significant threat to human health, with both direct and indirect impacts on physical and mental wellbeing.
+Extreme heat hazards can cause acute increases in

-Deadly Chicago Heatwave
+Deadly Milwaukee Heatwave